All Products

 Note

-You can also go to the Cluster Information page of the ACS cluster, click the Cluster Resources tab, and click the security group ID to go to the details page.
+Alternatively, go to the Cluster Information page of the ACS cluster, click the Cluster Resources tab, and click the security group ID.

 Step 3: Add the vSwitch to the cluster

-You can update acs-profile to add vSwitches to the ACS cluster.
-The update takes effect in real time.
+Update the acs-profile ConfigMap to add the new vSwitch to the ACS cluster.
+The change takes effect immediately.

 Note

-The following steps are performed in the console.
-You can also connect to the cluster and run the kubectl edit configmap acs-profile -n kube-system command to update acs-profile.
+The following steps use the console.
+You can also run kubectl edit configmap acs-profile -n kube-system directly in the cluster to make the same change.

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.